ManyaJindal511/DSA/README.md

 # DSA Practice Repository

-This repository contains my **Data Structures and Algorithms (DSA)** practice solutions, written in **C++** and **Java**.
+This repository contains my **Data Structures and Algorithms (DSA)** practice solutions, written in **C++**.
 It is organized topic-wise, covering problems from arrays to advanced topics like graphs.

 ---

 ## 📂 Repository Structure

-├── Arrays/
+Arrays/
-├── Backtracking/
+Backtracking/
-├── Graphs/
+Graphs/
-├── Hash Maps/
+Hash Maps/
-├── Heaps/
+Heaps/
-├── Linked List/
+Linked List/
-├── OOPS/
+OOPS/
-├── Patterns/
+Patterns/
-├── Pointer/
+Pointer/
-├── Recursion/
+Recursion/
-├── Stacks/
+Stacks/
-├── String/
+String/
-├── Trees/
+Trees/
-└── .gitignore
+.gitignore

 - Each folder contains problems and solutions related to that topic.